wwwaldo/ngw/README.md

 To-do with live demo.
 Expose the Flask app via WSGI on personal server;
 use Makefile script to build App and deploy on Linux.

+# More on Deployment

+Steps not in my makefile:

+Make venv.
+Used 'virtualenv'.

+exact command is

+`cd server
+virtualenv venv
+source venv/bin/activate
+pip install -r requirements.txt`

+You can check that the correct venv pip is being used by running `which pip`.

+This installs flask, pykakasi.

+Also install mecab:

+`sudo apt-get install mecab`

+this uses the digitalocean mirrors of the ubuntu upstream.

+Then to run the dev server:

+Use `make build` with venv activated and wait for parcel.

+Use `make run-dev-server` to run a server on localhost.

+Use *port forwarding* on ssh to see the dev server from client laptop:

+`ssh -L EXPOSED_PORT:localhost:EXPOSED_PORT user@sshipaddr`

+I installed ag and entr today but didn't need to...

+end result:
+Can go to `localhost:EXPOSED_PORT` to view the app from the client.

+todo-maybe : automake venv into Makefile.